vantagecompute/vantage-agent-charms/README.md

 # vantage-agent-charms

 This repo provides the charms used to integrate any Slurm cluster with Vantage.
-Each charm deploys the corresponding agent's snap package and manages it's life-cycle in the juju service.
+Each charm deploys the corresponding agent's snap package and manages its life cycle in the juju service.

 For information about each charm, please checkout the README in each sub-project: